minishift/minishift/README.md

   to use a different command to add `oc` to the _PATH_ environment variable.
   To verify the `oc` version, check the contents of the `~/.minishift/cache/oc` directory.

+For more information about interacting with OpenShift with the command-line interface and the Web console, see [Interacting with OpenShift](./docs/using.md#interacting-with-openshift)

 <a name="deploying-a-sample-application"></a>
 ### Deploying a sample application